eunos-1128/openstructure/modules/doc/actions.rst

                           We go for simple sequence identity there.
 Short sequences can be problematic as they may produce high sequence identity alignments by pure chance.
+    -v VERBOSITY, --verbosity VERBOSITY
+                          Set verbosity level.
+Defaults to 3 (Script).
+    --lddt-add-mdl-contacts
+                          Only using contacts in lDDT thatare within a certain distance threshold in the reference does not penalize for added model contacts.
+If set to True, this flag will also consider reference contacts that are within the specified distance threshold in the model but not necessarily in the reference.
+No contact will be added if the respective atom pair is not resolved in the reference.

 .. _ost compare ligand structures: